jrsawvel/ToledoWX/README.md

 ### Required Modules

-The following pure Perl modules were downloaded and included within the this app's lib directory on the server.
+The following pure Perl modules were downloaded and included within this app's lib directory on the server.

 * HTML::Template
 * XML::TreePP